I Tried 4 Natural Mosquito Repellents. This is what worked…

 5. Try to stay cool and dry.
 For example, avoid exercising outside around dawn or dusk.

-6. While it hasn’t been studied enough yet, some experts recommend supplementing with vitamin B1 (thiamine), which you can find in our Ageless Core multivitamin, and consuming garlic regularly.
+6. While it hasn’t been studied enough yet, some experts recommend supplementing with vitamin B1 (thiamine) and consuming garlic regularly.

 7. Use nets and/or fans over outdoor eating areas.